Seven Business Signals That Mean it’s Time for Change

 Is your workplace trying to tell you something?
 We list seven things that could be telling you it’s time to invest in the Microsoft Managed Desktop service.

-If the Microsoft Managed Desktop service is new to you, here's a quick overview; A Beginner's Guide to Microsoft Managed Desktop.
-In a nutshell, it's a route to liberating your IT team from mundane tasks, making your users self-sufficient, and keeping your desktop estate secure and evergreen.
+If the Microsoft Managed Desktop service (MMD) is new to you, here's a quick overview; A Beginner's Guide to Microsoft Managed Desktop.
+In brief, MMD:

 Sign 1.
 Your Hardware is Running on a Legacy Operating System, and You Don’t Know How to Get to Windows 10